hackle/blog-rust/raw/blog-rewrite-in-rust.md

    = help: consider boxing your closure and/or using it as a trait object
 ```

 The error message should be self-explanatory.
-The fix is rather non-trivial (for me) to explain, but in a nutshell we must box the closure.
+The fix is rather non-trivial (for me) to explain, but in a nutshell we must box the closure so they are of a pointer type.
 Althought it does not change the calling code - read up on the `Box<T>` type and you'll get the glorious details.

 ```rust
 fn main() {